-Providence Little Company of Mary Medical Centers San Pedro and Torrance provide the full spectrum of care from birth through end of life.
-While each medical center has its own unique character, both are known for providing the South Bay community with clinical excellence, sophisticated technology and care with a personal touch.
+Providence Little Company of Mary Medical Centers San Pedro and Torrance provide the full spectrum of care from birth through the golden years.
+While each has its own unique character, both hospitals have stellar reputations for providing the South Bay community with clinical excellence, sophisticated technology, and care with a personal touch.
+In addition to the finest general medical, surgical, and critical care services, the medical centers offer a number of specialty programs.

-In addition to general medical, surgical and critical care services, the medical centers offer a number of specialty programs.
-Serving the community since 1960, PLCM Torrance offers minimally invasive surgical options using the advanced da Vinci® robotic surgery system and a cardiovascular center of excellence.
+Serving the community since 1960, Providence Little Company of Mary Medical Center Torrance offers minimally invasive surgical options using the advanced da Vinci® robotic surgery system; a cardiovascular center of excellence that features advanced cardiac catheterization and angiography equipment, making coronary angioplasty and open-heart surgery available around the clock.
 It also houses a state-of-the-art maternity unit, complete with the county's first single-family level III neonatal intensive care unit to enhance parent-child bonding for even the most fragile of infants, as well as an on-site perinatal center that provides complete fetal diagnostic testing and genetic counseling.

 For over 90 years, Providence Little Company of Mary Medical Center San Pedro has been a landmark, serving the community's needs with invaluable clinical services.
-In addition to establishing the South Bay's first Primary Stroke Center, the hospital offers specialty services such as chemical dependency and advanced rehabilitation therapy.
-The hospital's Sub Acute Care Center is one of California's largest subacute facilities, while the Center for Optimal Aging provides compassionate care for the elderly.
-In addition to offering advanced services and technology, both medical centers have received several accolades and national recognition.
-PLCM Torrance was recognized by U.S. News & World Report as one of California's best hospitals and as a World's Best Hospital by Newsweek.
-The Leapfrog Group, a National Patient Safety advocacy group, acknowledged both San Pedro and Torrance medical centers with the highest ranking of an "A" for safety five rating periods in a row.
-Finally, we are proud to have been named the "Best Hospital" in the South Bay by the Daily Breeze.
+In addition to offering a comprehensive Recovery Center to the community, the hospital offers specialty services such as behavioral health and advanced rehabilitation therapy.
+The hospital's Sub Acute Care Center is one of California's largest subacute facilities, while the Center for Optimal Aging provides comprehensive care for the elderly.